SAP-samples/teched2023-AD261/exercises/ex2/README.md

 </br><img width="500" alt="image" src="images/Content-resources.png">

 4. Start the export step by clicking on “Export” icon from left hand side menu.
-Select multiple contents from different content types.
+Select multiple contents from different content types as shown below in the table.
 You can use the filters for Content Type.
 After selection proceed to Step 2.
     | Content Type   | Content Name  |
 	| -------------  | ------------- |
 	| Cloud Integration   |SAP Responsible Design and Production Integration with SAP ERP.ad261.0012